Dawesleigh: Heritage listing

-As at 26 May 1998, of historical significance as physical evidence of the development of substantial villas and townhouses on the ridges over-looking the harbour.
+As at 26 May 1998, of historical significance as physical evidence of the development of substantial villas and townhouses on the ridges overlooking the harbour.
 Of environmental significance for its contribution to an architecturally diverse and historically important residential streetscape.
 Of architectural significance as an excellent example of its style.

 Dawesleigh was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-Of historical significance as physical evidence of the development of substantial villas and townhouses on the ridges over-looking the harbour.
+Of historical significance as physical evidence of the development of substantial villas and townhouses on the ridges overlooking the harbour.
 Of environmental significance for its contribution to an architecturally diverse and historically important residential streetscape.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Of environmental significance for its contribution to an architecturally diverse and historically important residential streetscape.
 Of architectural significance as an excellent example of its style.